 In Defense of ESAs

-The Beacon Center successfully intervened in the ESA lawsuit on behalf of parents.
-Beacon will represent Nashville parents Bria Davis and Star Brumfield and bring their unique perspective to defending educational choice in court.
+Current Status of Lawsuit: The Beacon Center successfully intervened in the ESA lawsuit on behalf of parents.
+Beacon will continue to represent Nashville parents Bria Davis and Star Brumfield in their appeal of the Chancellor’s order granting summary judgment to Metro Nashville.

 Bria Davis is a single mother who lives in Nashville.
 She is the mother of two children, both of whom currently attend a public school in Nashville—a 9-year old boy currently in 3rd grade and a 6-year old girl currently in 1st grade.
 She is eligible to enroll her children in the ESA program and has taken all of the steps available to apply.